nellore/rail/eval/README.md

     ```
     sh prep_scaling_experiments.sh
     ```
 to submit all jobs that preprocess GEUVADIS data for scaling experiments to Elastic MapReduce (EMR).
 This requires an account with [Amazon Web Services](http://aws.amazon.com/), whose charges will apply.
 Note also that `--ec2-key-name` in all commands from `prep_scaling_experiments.sh` should either be removed to changed to a valid EC2 key name.
 The key name permits SSHing to EC2 instances while the preprocessing jobs are running.
+See (this)[http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-prereq.html] page for more information.

 4. Again, change the output S3 bucket and home directory of Rail-RNA's source code in `submit_scaling_experiments.sh`, and run

     ```